micmejia/bible-dump/AMPC/Revelation/Rev 1.md

 And from Jesus Christ the faithful _and_ trustworthy Witness, the Firstborn of the dead [first to be brought back to life] and the Prince (Ruler) of the kings of the earth.
-To Him Who [^g]ever loves us and has [^h]once [for all] loosed _and_ freed us from our sins by His own blood,
+To Him Who ever loves us and has once [for all] loosed _and_ freed us from our sins by His own blood,